News & Events | Posted April 10, 2024

 Land Use For Net Zero Hub ( LUNZ)

 The SLA is a supporter of the James Hutton Institute successful bid to UKRI on the topic of Land Use For Net Zero Hub ( LUNZ).
 The breadth of knowledge available within the SLA and its supporters will provide valuable input into the work of the Hub.
-The three themes are soil health, agricultural systems, and land use change and …
+Find out more about its current work here https://lunzhub.com/ The three themes are …

 The SLA is a supporter of the James Hutton Institute successful bid to UKRI on the topic of Land Use For Net Zero Hub ( LUNZ).